Wire-Network/wire-cdt/docs/github-actions-vcpkg-nuget-cache-plan.md

 - Pull requests and branch builds restore matching binary packages when available.
 - Trusted writes, such as pushes to `master`, release branches, and manual runs, publish new binary packages.
 - Forked pull requests should use read-only or local-only caching because their `GITHUB_TOKEN` cannot reliably write packages and should not be given package-write secrets.
-- `actions/cache` remains for vcpkg downloads and ccache, but compiled vcpkg package reuse moves to the NuGet binary cache.
+- `actions/cache` remains for vcpkg downloads and project-level ccache, but compiled vcpkg package reuse moves to the NuGet binary cache.

 ## Implementation Plan